'A Very Stable Genius': Trump Responds To Renewed Criticism Of His Mental State

 But some on the right say Trump's tweets do not indicate he is mentally unstable.

-"I think the president of the United States has shown he's very very capable, very very talented," conservative commentator Ed Martin tells Weekend Edition.
+"I think the president of the United States has shown he's very very capable; very, very talented," conservative commentator Ed Martin tells Weekend Edition.
 "He's a smart guy and he's in his right mind and he's doing a great job from where I sit for the country."

 Although professional organizations disagree with the practice, some mental health professionals have publicly questioned Trump's mental state.
 Reports this week also revealed that a group of lawmakers from both sides of the aisle were briefed by Yale psychiatrist Dr. Bandy X. Lee about the president's fitness for office.
 Lee warned members of Congress in December that Trump "is unraveling" and "losing his grip on reality."